City Councilor Biographies

-Cory Kuhlman was elected in November of 2019 and was sworn in to Council in early 2020.
-Mr. Kuhlman chairs the Personnel Committee and sits on the Service and Planning and Zoning Committees.
+Cory Kuhlman was elected in November of 2019 and was sworn into Council in early 2020.
+Mr. Kuhlman chairs the Personnel Committee and sits on the Recreation Committee and the Planning and Zoning Committee.

 Mr. Kuhlman graduated from Eastwood High School in 2005.
 He attended Bowling Green State University and graduated in 2009 with a Bachelor of Science degree in Middle Childhood Education in Math and Science.
-He then attended the University Of Toledo College Of Law and graduated in 2014.
+He then attended the University of Toledo College of Law and graduated in 2014.
 He was admitted to the Ohio bar in the fall of 2014.
-He has been a resident of Perrysburg since 2015.
+Mr. Kuhlman has been a resident of Perrysburg since 2015.

 Mr. Kuhlman has helped establish and coordinate events for the #EagleFamily fund, which creates a discretionary fund for administrative staff to identify and help students in need to help pay for lunch charges, school supplies, clothing items, etc. He also volunteers as a judge for the University of Toledo’s Labor Law Moot Court Team and is involved in various fitness events in Northwest Ohio.